solonaras/AIChris/README.md

 Contributing
 Feel free to fork this repository, submit issues, or pull requests to improve the bot!
 License
-- See the LICENSE file for details.
+Apache License 2.0 - See the LICENSE file for details.